PlayForm/Run/README.md

 find -iname .git -type d -execdir git fetch upstream \;
 ```

-To specify a `--File` argument or `-F`, if you would like to search for a file
+If you want to limit execution to files matching a certain pattern only specify
-instead of a directory, use:
+a `--File` argument or `-F`:

 ```sh
 Run -F astro.config.ts npx astro add @playform/compress